aghoshpro/OntoRaster/README.md

 ## 5. Dataset (***D***)

 ### 5.1 Relational Data (including Vector Data)
-* In this demo we used municipalities of Sweden, Bavaria (Germany), and South Tyrol (Italy) as vector data consists a total of approx. 500 unique regions with different geometries and other attributes downloaded from [GADM data](https://gadm.org/download_country.html).
+* This demo utilised municipalities in Sweden, Bavaria (Germany), and South Tyrol (Italy) as ***Regions*** or regions of interest (ROI).
+The vector data comprises approx 500 distinct regions with varying geometry features with other attributes, downloaded from [Global Administrative Areas (GADM)](https://gadm.org/download_country.html) database.

 * Stored in **PostgreSQL** with spatial extension PostGIS.